 How it works – testing from the command line

 So you see the end result when browsing, but what’s really going on?
 How the DNSBL portion of pfBlockerNG works is most easily seen via a command line.
 Normally, you would ping 302br.net and get back their actual IP address.
 However, with pfBlockerNG properly setup you will instead see a reply of 10.10.10.1, which is the default virtual IP address DNSBL creates.
 Basically, the ad/malvertising domain name is blackholed instead of displaying (or resolving).
 Feel free to test this against any domain in any one of the lists that you added.
-If you followed all of my examples/recommendations above for both ads and malicious sites, you will likely have a DNSBL list that is well into the hundreds of thousands if not millions.
+If you followed my examples/recommendations above, you will likely have a DNSBL list that is well into the hundreds of thousands if not millions.

 Integral Ad Science

 # ping 302br.net PING 302br.net (10.10.10.1) 56(84) bytes of data.
 64 bytes from 10.10.10.1 (10.10.10.1): icmp_seq=1 ttl=64 time=0.684 ms

 # ping analytics.yahoo.com PING analytics.yahoo.com (10.10.10.1) 56(84) bytes of data.
 64 bytes from 10.10.10.1 (10.10.10.1): icmp_seq=1 ttl=64 time=1.18 ms